Diabloxx/Yumi-Sugoi/UPDATE_SUMMARY.md

 5. Test the fixed lockdown feature to ensure it works as expected
 6. Test the new hot-reload functionality in production environment
 7. Monitor dashboard statistics loading performance
+8. Ensure the secure restart command works as intended and is properly restricted

 ## Known Issues
 No critical issues - recent fixes have addressed all known problems.